CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Implementation and Empirical Evaluation

+Although the tool performs efficiently on those 44 benchmark problems that it is able to solve, this number is relatively small.
+By comparison: HipSpec proved 80, Zeno 82, CVC4 80, ACL2 74, Inductive Horn Clause Solving 68, IsaPlanner 47, and Dafny 45 (as reported by~\cite{claessen2013automating,unno2017automating}).

+However, the following analysis shows that the problems CycleQ could not solve are attributable to two features that it lacks: \emph{conditional equations} and \emph{lemma discovery}, both of which are essentially orthogonal to cyclic reasoning.
+Hence, we expect that our tool can incorporate these features in future work, which would allow for a more meaningful comparison.

+First, many of the benchmark problems are themselves conditional equations.
+Hence they simply fall outside of the scope of our system.

+Some further 23 benchmarks, although not themselves conditional equations, require conditional equations internally in their proof.
+Problem 4 is a typical example ---\\ \( \mathtt{S}\ (\mathtt{count}\ x\ xs) \doteq \mathtt{count}\ x\ (x : xs) \).
+This can be solved by performing case analysis on the equality predicate, by assuming \( x == y \doteq \mathtt{False} \) or \( x == y \doteq \mathtt{True} \).
+Our system does not currently have a mechanism for hypothetical reasoning of this form.
+Since \( x \) may take infinitely many values in each case, and none of these enable a cycle, there is no other way to progress with the proof.

+As far as we are aware, there is no reason why our system could not be extended in this direction (for example, by formulating the proof system using a judgement with an antecedent), but we felt it would overcomplicate the paper without adding any interesting new ideas.
+These problems account for all those that Dafny solved that our tool did not.

-It is difficult to compare this result with other provers in a meaningful way, since (i) many are not maintained so we only have data for their performance on the whole suite of 85 problems (as listed at the time of publication), and (ii) most of these other tools incorporate some form of lemma discovery, which is very powerful but orthogonal to this work\footnote{We look to incorporate a theory exploration system into our solver as future work, after which a direct comparison will be more insightful.}.
-However, for the sake of completeness, across the entire suite of 85 problems: HipSpec proved 80, Zeno 82, CVC4 80, ACL2 74, Inductive Horn Clause Solving 68, IsaPlanner 47, and Dafny 45~\cite{claessen2013automating,unno2017automating}.
+The second reason some problems were unsolved is that they require lemmas, which was the case for the 4 remaining problems~\cite{rosenHipspecEval}.
+Specifically, property 47 \emph{is} provable by our system when it is given the commutativity of \( \mathtt{max} \) and 54, 65, and 69 when given the commutativity of \( \mathtt{add} \).
+Most comparable tools incorporate some form of lemma discovery, which is very powerful but orthogonal to this work.
+It is worth noting, however, that CycleQ solved a number of the benchmark problems designed to test strengthening and lemma discovery, despite not having a specialised tactic for either.
+We look to incorporate a theory exploration system into our solver as future work, after which a direct comparison will be more insightful.

-\cref{tab:Results} also includes the time spent saturating the set of size-change graphs as edges were added, labelled ``Edge Time (ms)'' and ``Edge Time (\%)''.
-Although the percentage is often large, it is also clear that it is inversely correlated with the total time, which demonstrates that verifying cycles in this manner does not cause a bottleneck.

-We also designed a small number of mutual induction problems, 86 \dots 90.
-It is these results that are most significant as they are not provable by any of the comparable tools.
-They concern a common representation of annotated syntax trees as seen in the introduction.
+A couple of problems took significantly longer to solve.
+And, unsurprisingly, these required the construction of larger proofs.
+There are several factors to which this could be attributed: the branching factor of proof search, the increased number of lemmas, or the cost of verifying the global correctness condition.
+In any case, we believe theory exploration could be used to mitigate this by allowing for smaller, more compositional proofs.

-\section{Related work and conclusion}
+\section{Related Work and Conclusion}

 As inductive definitions are ubiquitous in computer science, and functional programming in particular, a lot of work has been dedicated to developing tools that automate or aid equational reasoning over these structures.
 However, as proof systems for inductive definitions don't admit cut elimination, most research is aimed at ``lemma'' discovery~\cite{bundy1999automation, johansson2019lemma}.